Representation

 • advocacy to support a child to have their voice heard when talking to their school

-• independent support to make sure the child’s views are heard in formal process (such as assessments)
+• independent support to make sure the child’s views are heard in formal processes (such as assessments)

 • support to enhance professional practice in listening to children’s views

-• legal representations to support a child making a reference to the Additional Support Needs Tribunal.
+• legal representation to support a child making a reference to the Additional Support Needs Tribunal.

 0345 123 2303